This page is visible only to those with a certified link

-Fans, Vents & Registers: Twelve (26) vents and registers were removed in order to accessed ductwork for manual cleaning.
+Fans, Vents & Registers: Fifteen (15) vents and registers were removed in order to accessed ductwork for manual cleaning.
 Registers were summarily cleaned and replaced in a pre-recorded order.
-Two dryer vents and five bath fans were also inspected and cleaned.

-Ductwork: 8"duct connections were inspected and repaired as needed.
-One of the second floor returns was found disconnected.
-The home space was left sealed and intact upon departure.
-The flex ductwork contained a moderate amount of debris and was cleared, Third floor handler having the heaviest amount of debris.
-Access points were used in the ductwork to attach a Nikro 5,000 CFM HEPA negative air machine.
+Ductwork: Some of the 8" flex duct connections were found in need of sealing.
+This was remedied with the use of zip ties and foil tape.
+The -office space was left sealed and intact.
+Ductwork contained a moderate level of dust.
+Access points were used in both the supply and return ductwork to attach a Nikro 5,000 CFM HEPA negative air machine.
 Interior of ductwork was cleaned using mechanically rotating brushes and a 20' flexible cable with a 8" nylon brush (whip).

 6. Containment, Equipment & Condensers

 Containment Special attention was paid to containment.
-Furniture throughout the space was covered with .3 mil plastic to prevent cross-contamination.
+Furniture, carpets, and electronics throughout the space were covered with .3 mil plastic to prevent cross-contamination.

 Equipment: Nikro 5000 CFM Negative Air Machine.
-2-Stage HEPA Filtration with 99.97% filtration.
+2-Stage HEPA Filtration with 99.97% fliltration.
 5" static pressure, 115v/13 each of two motors.
 Varying sizes of Nylon and Silica rotating brushes (whips).
 115v electric oil-free air compressor with forward & reverse blowing nozzles.
-Two smaller HEPA vacuums were used for localized cleaning (ie. ceiling fans, vent deposits)